This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Other specialists

-Because cerebral palsy does not have a single, definitive diagnostic test, traditionally, diagnoses have been the culmination of months, or even years, of observations.
-The problem with this is that it delays treatment, but it also delays litigation, sometimes going past the statute of limitations for medical malpractice.
+Because cerebral palsy does not have a definitive diagnostic test, traditionally, diagnoses have been the culmination of months, or even years, of observations.
+The problem with this is that it delays treatment.
+It also delays litigation, sometimes exceeding the statute of limitations for medical malpractice.

 While it is still not definitive or quick, the guidelines help physicians and medical teams make this crucial diagnosis earlier so that children get the treatment they need.
 Parents can litigate on behalf of their children.